 Production Assistants

-Reliable PAs and runners keeping your Chinese production running smoothly from Beijing to Shanghai.
+Reliable PAs and runners who keep your Chinese shoot running smoothly from Beijing to Shanghai.

-Here is how this works in practice.
-Film production in China demands PAs who know the local environment — from handling Beijing's production infrastructure to setting up logistics in Shanghai and beyond.
-Our production assistants know the vendors, the routes, and the protocols that keep Chinese shoots running on schedule.
-They handle everything from distributing call sheets and managing gear to setting up extras and running errands across the country.
+Film work in China needs PAs who know the ground here.
+They handle Beijing's production setup and build the logistics chain in Shanghai and beyond.
+Our production assistants know the vendors, the routes, and the rules that keep Chinese shoots on schedule.
+They give out call sheets, manage gear, place extras, and run errands across the country.

-Here is the short of it.
-We connect you with dependable production assistants through NeedAFixer's China network.
-Our PAs bring hands-on experience from features, commercials, and series shot across Beijing, Shanghai, Guangzhou, and beyond.
-Each PA arrives ready to support your crew with local knowledge, pro discipline, and the energy that long shooting days demand.
+We link you with dependable production assistants through NeedAFixer's China network.
+Our PAs bring hands-on work from features, commercials, and series shot across Beijing, Shanghai, Guangzhou, and beyond.
+Each one arrives ready to back your crew with local know-how, pro discipline, and the energy that long shooting days ask for.

 ACT 01